GoogleCloudPlatform/airflow-operator/README.md

 **This is not an officially supported Google product.**

 # Airflow Operator

-The Airflow Operator is a Kubernetes [operator](https://coreos.com/blog/introducing-operators.html) that manages the life cycle of an Airflow Deployment.
-An airflow deployment is split into 2 parts Base and Cluster represented my AirflowBase and AirflowCluster [custom resources](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/).
+Airflow Operator is a custom [Kubernetes operator](https://coreos.com/blog/introducing-operators.html) that makes it easy to deploy and manage [Apache Airflow](https://airflow.apache.org/) on Kubernetes.
+Apache Airflow is a platform to programmatically author, schedule and monitor workflows.
+Using the Airflow Operator, an Airflow cluster is split into 2 parts represented by AirflowBase and AirflowCluster custom resources.

-The controller performs these jobs:
+The Airflow Operator performs these jobs:
 * Creates and manages the necessary Kubernetes resources for an Airflow deployment.
-* Updates the corresponding Kubernetes resources when the Base or Cluster specification changes.
+* Updates the corresponding Kubernetes resources when the AirflowBase or AirflowCluster specification changes.
 * Restores managed Kubernetes resources that are deleted.
-* Supports creation of different kind of Airflow schedulers
+* Supports creation of different kinds of Airflow schedulers
-* Supports mulitple AirflowClusters configuration per AirflowBase
+* Supports mulitple AirflowClusters per AirflowBase

 ## Project Status
 The Airflow Operator is still under active development and has not been extensively tested in production environment.
 Backward compatibility of the APIs is not guaranteed for alpha releases.

 ## Prerequisites
 * Version >= 1.9 of Kubernetes.
 * Version 4.0.x of Redis
 * Version 1.9 of Airflow (1.10.0rc2+ for k8s executor)
 * Version 5.7 of MySQL

 ## Quick Start
 #### Assumptions